muobaidat/Network-Firewall/Defense_Part1.md

 The defense programs will get the source IP from the connection request, and parse the protocol and port in the message to determine the appropriate (if any) response.

 A sample, though insufficient, program for your defense is provided.
-You will need to modify the code to implemenent all the firewall rules.
+You will need to modify the code to implement all the firewall rules.
+Also modify the given code to use the 3-digit student code you have been assigned.

 A sample attack program is also provided to test against your defense code prior to submission.

 ## Trust Definitions
-In this simulation, the following values represent trusted sources.
+In this project, the following values represent trusted sources.

 ### TRUSTED